Nmlycette/GCLabs/AngularToDo/README.md

-# ANGULAR TODO
+# ANGULAR TO-DO

 ## Objective
 Angular Components, For Loops

 ## Task
 Create an Angular application that displays to-dos and allows the user to add new ones.

-## Build Specifications
+## Build Specifications:
 - Must include a Todo Interface, which consists of a “task” (string) and a “completed” (boolean).
 - The component must add an array of sample todo objects to the view.
     - Each todo object should match the Todo interface.
     - Include a mix of complete and incomplete items.
 (Pre-populate the array in the typescript)
 - The ngFor directive must be used.